 CEPT supports the right of every ITU Member State to obtain a national allotment in the Plan in line with the objective of the Appendix 30B.

 CEPT supports to grant new ITU Member States the same conditions as those granted to administrations having no assignments in the Appendix 30B List, or assignments listed under 6.1, as adopted in Resolution 170 (WRC-19), in addition to the procedure for the addition of a new allotment to the Plan for a new ITU Member State, already contained in Article 7 of Appendix 30B of the RR.

-CEPT supports that a comprehensive understanding of the interference scenarios for new ITU Member States can be achieved through additional technical analysis.

-CEPT encourages involved administrations to exercise the utmost goodwill and endeavour to overcome any difficulties in order to further facilitate the addition of a new allotment to the Plan for a new ITU Member State.
+In addition, CEPT supports to add a new Annex 7 to Appendix 30B of the RR to facilitate the addition of a new allotment to the Plan for a new Member State of the Union.

-CEPT encourages new ITU Member States and the resulting affected administrations to actively undertake and cooperate in coordination discussions to resolve any interference cases in addition to consider RR changes.
+CEPT encourages new ITU Member States and the resulting affected administrations to actively undertake and cooperate in coordination discussions.

 Background